ricaxov/xov/stuff/Hash.md

 Hash("Batmilk") = 42069
 ```

-As we can see it's literally impossible to confuse our hashed items
+As we can see it's literally impossible to confuse our hashed items.

 #### 5th question